A Night in Terror Tower: Adaptations

 The book was adapted into a two-part episode for the television series.
 Jeffrey Kauffman, of DVD Talk, wrote, "If you're new to the Goosebumps world, this is a great place to start, with two exceptional episodes which perfectly balance thrills with an at times black humor".

 An audiobook was released by Walt Disney Records, which was nominated for an Audie Award for "Best Audio Children's Production".
 In a review of the audiobook, Billboard said that it is an "imaginative, intriguing tale of two American tourists who visit Terror Tower".

 It was adapted into a board game titled Goosebumps: A Night in Terror Tower Game, released by the Milton Bradley Company.

 Artist Tim Jacobus stated in his autobiography It Came From New Jersey!
 My Life As An Artist that the cover was one of the hardest pieces of art he ever had to draw and the longest to finish.

-A spin-off and sequel appears in the Give yourself Goosebumps series where the protagonists from the first book returns to take down their evil uncle Robert once and for all.
+A spin-off and sequel appears in the Give Yourself Goosebumps book Return To Terror Tower where the protagonists from the first book return to take down their evil uncle Robert once and for all.